 Utility availability and potential conflicts

-Interdisciplinary firms such as Halff provide a single point of contact and, more importantly, immediate interaction to talk through challenges and identify sustainable solutions.
-Some due-diligence tasks can be addressed in a matter of hours instead of days because in-house conversations occur immediately.
+Halff’s full-service approach provides a single point of contact and, more importantly, immediate interaction to talk through challenges and identify sustainable solutions.
+Due-diligence tasks can be addressed in a matter of hours, not days or weeks.

-In a scenario not including integrated design services, it’s not unusual for a civil engineering firm to receive a site plan from an outside architect without any consultation.
-At that point, topographical, utility and floodplain information can be applied to the site plan, and the civil engineer might present back to the architect a completely different site plan, reflecting what is required to make the plan feasible.
+In a scenario void of integrated design services, it’s not unusual for an architect to create a preliminary site plan without first consulting the civil engineer.
+Topographical, utility and floodplain information needs to be applied to the site plan at that point.
+The civil engineer might present back to the developer a completely different site plan, reflecting what is required to make the plan feasible.

-The potential issue in this scenario is the response is to a plan already drafted instead of the civil engineer having an opportunity to provide valuable input beforehand.
+The potential issue in this scenario is the back-and-forth response required by multiple firms instead of the civil engineer and architect collaborating from the beginning.
 That step of blindly investing time in a plan is taken out of the equation when the architect, civil engineer and team members from other professional services are working concurrently in the initial project development phase and subsequent design phases.

-Many different scenarios may play out within a full-service architectural and civil engineering firm, but the time savings are realized because those conversations occur early in the site development process.
+Many different scenarios may play out within a full-service architectural and civil engineering firm, but time savings are realized because those conversations occur early in the site development process.
 The path to alternative solutions and a final site plan can be narrowed much quicker and with less effort than from the development team coordinating multiple firms.

 Speed to Market

-Speed to market solutions can be as simple as eliminating hurdles.
-Securing land and money to develop that land are hurdles architects and civil engineers can’t control.
+Speed-to-market solutions can be as simple as eliminating hurdles.
+Securing land and money to develop land are hurdles architects and civil engineers can’t control.

 However, if they shorten project preparation time frames—due diligence—the decision-making process occurs more quickly.
 This is where having a depth of resources to accomplish due-diligence procedures helps optimize quality and improve schedule control.

-Real-time collaboration opportunities can cut big chunks of a project schedule.
+Real-time collaboration opportunities can make huge reductions in the overall project schedule.

-Every design team has a common goal of completing a quality project that exceeds client expectations, but working on a project with coworkers usually proves to be more collaborative.
+Every design team has a common goal of completing a quality project that exceeds client expectations.
+However, working on a project with coworkers usually proves to be more collaborative.

-Coworkers can talk through design changes and resolve conflicts more easily because the architect-civil engineer relationship is collaborative, not adversarial.
-Coworkers can challenge one another and ask if there is a better way to accomplish a goal.
-Those conversations are allowed to happen without the natural barriers that can occur when multiple firms are involved.
+Halff’s full-service approach facilitates teams discussing design changes and resolving conflicts more easily and in real time because the architect-civil engineer relationship is collaborative, not potentially adversarial.
+Coworkers can challenge one another and analyze whether there is a better way to accomplish a goal.
+Those conversations happen without the natural barriers that may occur when multiple firms are involved.

-Conversations happen earlier, they are continuous and they produce better results.
+Conversations happen earlier, they are continuous and produce better results.

-Another benefit of this scenario is in-house resources are all on the same network.
-Any changes an architect makes to a design file can be seen by a civil engineer in real time and vice versa.
+Another benefit is in-house resources are all on the same network.
+Any changes an architect makes to a design file can be seen by a civil engineer immediately and vice versa.
 Random conversations happen in the hallway—they may be quick progress updates or discussions about design changes.
-The bottom line is communication, vital to every project, happens spontaneously.
+The bottom line is that communication, vital to every project, happens spontaneously.

 Information is collaborative.
 It’s immediate.
 And egos are checked at the door for the benefit of the project.